 "The Hose Safety Institute has been the ideal environment for our Defense Logistics Agency (DLA) project, Matching Acquisition Strategies to Industrial Capabilities (MASIC), to interact effectively with the hose and accessories industry.
 It allows us to understand better what deters the industrial hose/fittings community from bidding on Government solicitations and what steps might be taken to improve industry response.
 NAHAD and the Institute have set the bar very high for future DLA-Industry relationship development.
 We couldn’t ask for more open and interested collaboration."

 CEO, East County Economic Development Council / leading DLA Connectory MASIC

 Manufacturer/Associate Membership Requirements

 NAHAD Manufacturer and Associate Member companies may become Hose Safety Institute Members by annually certifying their conformance to the Institute Membership Requirements, listed below.
 In addition to ongoing compliance with the NAHAD Membership requirements, a company representative must attest, in writing, to comply with the following Institute Membership requirements:

-- Maintain at least one copy on premises of the Institute Handbook.
+- Maintain at least one copy on premises of the most current version of the Institute Handbook.

 - Maintain a minimum of one company employee who has successfully passed the Hose Safety Institute Handbook exam for EACH hose assembly group (Industrial, Hydraulic, Composite, Fluoropolymer and/or Corrugated Metal) in which the company does business.
 The company may designate different individuals to cover the various hose assembly groups.